SarahLKatz/gatsby-portfolio/src/blogs/05-2019/12-sample-interview.md

 The onsite interview consisted of four sets of interviews.

-The first interview was with three non-engineer members of the tech team.
+The first interview was with three non-engineer members of the tech team (a PM and two designers - so people who work closely with the engineers, but are not themselves engineers).
 We talked about my background and I had the opportunity to ask some questions and learn more about the company.

 The second interview was with two engineers (one QA, one software), and it was fairly similar to the first one - talking about my background and then about the company.